• Skip to primary navigation

 So for these egg muffin cups, I started with a little shredded zucchini in the bottom.
 I seasoned the zucchini with salt and pepper, then I put the chicken sausage to one side to leave room for the egg.

-sliced chicken sausage in a muffin cup“As an Amazon Associate I earn from qualifying purchases.”
+sliced chicken sausage in a muffin cup

 If you want to make these egg cups with beaten egg, you can definitely do that too!